coddra/cuilt/README.md

 # Cuilt

 Cuilt is not at all a build system for C. Still under development.
-Partially tested on linux, not tested on windows nor macos.
+Partially tested on linux and windows, not tested on macos.

 Inspired by but not based on Tsoding's [nobuild](https://github.com/tsoding/nobuild).

 ## Usage

-Place cuilt.h in your project's root directory alongside with a custom c file, for example `do.c`.
+Place `cuilt.h` in your project's root directory alongside with a custom c file, for example `do.c`.
 The most basic `do.c` would be:

 ```c